dimforge/ncollide/docs/geometric_representations.md

 }
 ```

 That's it!
-You will now be able to pass our cross-like shape to various
+You will now be able to pass a cross-like shape to various
 functions of the `query` module, and even wrap it on a `ShapeHandle` to use
 it in a [collision object](../collision_detection_pipeline#collision-objects)
 for complex interactions with a `CollisionWorld` using the [collision detection